-When a Dominant or submissive is starting out in BDSM, they’re usually feeling very excited about their new lifestyle.
+When a Dominant or submissive starts a BDSM relationship, they’re usually very excited and motivated.
 But after some time passes the realities of life begin to set in.
-A Dom and sub may become busy and start to put their roles on the back burner.
 What can keep a sub eager to serve and also prevent a Dom from neglecting their partner?
-The answer is “sub maintenance”.
-When you hear the term “sub maintenance” most people think only of spankings, but there is so much more involved.
-Keep reading to learn exactly how to master sub maintenance.
+Sub maintenance!
+When you hear that term you may think only of spankings, but so much more is involved.
+Keep reading to learn exactly how to master maintenance.

 Maintenance spankings seem to be debated a lot in the BDSM community.
-Some feel that it’s cruel because it’s just hitting a sub without a real reason.
-But maintenance spankings do have a real reason.
+Some feel that it’s cruel because they think you’re just hitting a sub without a real reason.
+But maintenance spankings do have a real purpose.
 They are to remind the sub who is in control, and the pain can be something for their mind to refocus on.
-Maintenance spankings are only OK if the sub has consented to receiving pain, and it’s agreed upon in your contract.

 As for how often they should happen?
 I think a good rule of thumb is if the sub hasn’t had a spanking in three days then they’re due for one.
 You could add a separate section in your journal or task list just to keep track of spankings.

 Keep the Orgasms Coming

 With effective BDSM maintenance, keeping a sub “regulated” can help them have more stable emotions and, in turn, help them to be more obedient as a submissive.
 And when a sub can help their Dom reach orgasm, it makes them feel useful and needed.

 How to make it work: Decide together what each partner requires in terms of the frequency of orgasms.
 Some people need it only once a week, others need it daily.
-Once you’ve figured out each other’s requirement, make sure to put fulfilling that need at the top of your list.
+Once you’ve figured out each other’s requirement, make sure to put fulfilling that need at the top of your priority list.